How to Speed Up Your Windows Laptop: 9 Ways to Boost PC Performance

 Here are nine affordable and relatively easy ways to squeeze every ounce of performance from your old laptop.

 If you want a little more multitasking performance but don’t want to shell out money for an SSD, then a cheaper option is to start looking at RAM upgrades.

-One of the best ways to rejuvenate any laptop or PC is to install an SSD.
-SSDs work on everything from old Lenovo ThinkPad laptops to dusty old AMD desktop PCs, and the results are always worthwhile.
+One of the best ways to rejuvenate any laptop or PC is to install a solid-state drive.
+SSDs work on everything from old Lenovo ThinkPad laptops to dusty old Dell PCs, and the results are always worthwhile.
 Boot times are faster, read/write actions speed up dramatically, and even the most frugal processors feel alive with an SSD working alongside them.

 Because there are no moving parts in SSDs, the read/write speeds are far superior to older optical (spinning disk) hard-disk drives (HDDs.)
 Buying one won’t break the bank, but you might have to compromise a little on storage space, as SSDs still cost more per GB than mechanical hard disks.

 Before you worry about finding your old Windows disks for your new drive, it’s easy enough to clone the current HDD onto a new SSD.
 Download a third-party OS cloning tool and copy your older drive, sector-by-sector.
 Just be sure that the cloning application converts the boot sector to SSD, or the OS won’t launch.
 Programs like ‘EaseUS Todo Backup’ establish a proper SSD boot sector, so you don’t have to deal with boot repairs later.

 PC Booster #3: Install a Third-Party PC Cleaner